Playing with the index of M-theory: 5d theory on TNnXS1

-Here we follow the second approach and assume that \cref{4D-gluing} gives the full result for $A_{n-1}$ space.
+Here we follow the second approach and assume that \cref{4D-gluing} gives the full result for the $A_{n-1}$ space.
 Our goal is to write the 5d version of this formula with all toric data spelled out for $A_{n-1}$ (for a review see \cref{App:An-1}).
-Gluing $A_{n-1}$ from $\mathbb{C}^2$ pieces the full 5d partition function takes the form \be Z_{SU(N)}^{5d} (A_{n-1} \times S^1; z, \vec{b}, q_4, q_5) = \sum\limits_{(\vec{h}_1, ..., \vec{h}_{n-1}) \in (\mathbb{Z}^{(N-1)})^{n-1}} \prod\limits_{i=1}^n Z^{5d}_{SU(N)} ({\mathbb C}^2 \times S^1; z, \vec{b}^{(i)} , q^{(i)}_4, q^{(i)}_5) \ee where we are ignoring the Chern-Simons level.
-We stress that we do not derive this formula and there might be subtleties related to the definition of Chern-Simons terms for these geometries.
-Here $q_4= e^{\beta \epsilon_4}$, $q_5= e^{\beta \epsilon_5}$ are global parameters associated to the $T^2$ action, while the local toric parameters $q_{4}^{(i)}= e^{\beta \epsilon_4^{(i)}}$, $q_5^{(i)}= e^{\beta \epsilon_5^{(i)}}$ for fixed point $i$ are defined as \be q_{4}^{(i)} = q_4^{n-i+1} q_5^{1-i}~,~~~~q_5^{(i)} = q_4^{i-n} q_5^{i}~, \ee and these expressions can be read off from the toric data, see \cref{An-local-global}.
-From global $\vec{b} = ({b_\alpha})$ with $\alpha = 1, ..., N$ being Cartan direction and $b_\alpha = e^{\beta \varphi_\alpha}$, the local data are defined as \be b_\alpha^{(i)} = b_\alpha (q_4^{(i)})^{h_{i,\alpha}} (q_5^{(i)})^{h_{(i-1),\alpha }} = b_\alpha (q_4^{n-i} q_5^{-i})^{h_{i,\alpha} -h_{(i-1),\alpha}} (q_4 q_5)^{h_{i,\alpha}}~, \ee where $\vec{h}_i = \{h_{i, \alpha}\}$ are integers parametrized by Cartan direction $\alpha$ and fixed point $i$.
+Gluing $A_{n-1}$ from $\BC^2$ pieces, the full 5d partition function takes the form \be Z_{SU(N)}^{5d} (A_{n-1} \times S^1; z, \vec{b}, q_4, q_5) = \sum_{(\vec{h}_1, \ldots, \vec{h}_{n-1}) \in (\BZ^{(N-1)})^{n-1}} \prod_{i=1}^n Z^{5d}_{SU(N)} ({\BC}^2 \times S^1; z, \vec{b}^{(i)}, q^{(i)}_4, q^{(i)}_5) \ee where we are ignoring the Chern-Simons level.
+Here $q_4= e^{\beta \epsilon_4}$, $q_5= e^{\beta \epsilon_5}$ are global parameters associated to the $T^2$ action, while the local toric parameters $q_{4}^{(i)}= e^{\beta \epsilon_4^{(i)}}$, $q_5^{(i)}= e^{\beta \epsilon_5^{(i)}}$ for fixed point $i$ are defined as \be q_{4}^{(i)} = q_4^{n-i+1} q_5^{1-i}~,\quad q_5^{(i)} = q_4^{i-n} q_5^{i}~, \ee and these expressions can be read off from the toric data, see \cref{An-local-global}.
+From global $\vec{b} = ({b_\alpha})$ with $\alpha = 1, \ldots, N$ being Cartan direction and $b_\alpha = e^{\beta \varphi_\alpha}$, the local data are defined as \be b_\alpha^{(i)} = b_\alpha (q_4^{(i)})^{h_{i,\alpha}} (q_5^{(i)})^{h_{(i-1),\alpha }} = b_\alpha (q_4^{n-i} q_5^{-i})^{h_{i,\alpha} -h_{(i-1),\alpha}} (q_4 q_5)^{h_{i,\alpha}}~, \ee where $\vec{h}_i = \{h_{i, \alpha}\}$ are integers parametrized by Cartan direction $\alpha$ and fixed point $i$.
 Within geometric engineering, we are interested in $SU(N)$ theories, thus in the above formulas we impose the trace condition both for the Cartan parameters and for the fluxes, $h_{0,\alpha} =0 =h_{n,\alpha}$.